How to Choose the Right LED Colour Temperature

 That's right, semiconducting materials like Aluminium gallium indium phosphide (AiGaInP) and Indium gallium nitride (InGaN), enable LEDs to emit certain colours depending on their levels in the manufacturing process.

-While passing an electrical current through the former creates reds, oranges and yellows, the latter will emit greens, blues and, the subject of this article, whites.
+Passing an electrical current through the former creates reds, oranges and yellows.
+The latter, however, will emit greens, blues and, the subject of this article, whites.

 Different combinations and amounts of materials used in the manufacturing process will result in different colour possibilities.
 So, you’ll understand why certain LEDs come in a single colour, while others can recreate the entire colour spectrum.